Vooxify/Ecole-Directe-Plus-BOT/README.md

 JWT_TIMING=<YOUR JWT TIMING, e.g., 1h>
 ```

-Next, ensure you have the same `schema.prisma` structure as below:
+Next, execute `npx prisma init` and copy paste the same `schema.prisma` structure as below:

 ```prisma
 // This is your Prisma schema file.